jettro/semi-website/_documentation/weaviate/current/weaviate-cluster-service/authentication.md

 - [Login to the playground](#login-to-the-playground)
 - [More resources](#more-resources)

 ## Basics

+- You need to set `"requiresAuthentication": true` when requesting a cluster.
 - After creating a setup with the Weaviate Cluster Serivce (WCS), your instance is protected with OIDC Authentication.
 - An email was sent to the email address you used on registration with a